dostoevskylabs/ashitajs/README.md

-ashitajs - decentralized P2P C&C Center
+ashitajs - Distributed Decentralized P2P Operating System
 ================================
-ashitajs has shifted focus, will do a writeup later
+I don't even know what this is I'm just building it.

 Next we need to install our modules from the main directory with server.js
 ```bash